 What to upcycle?

 We’ve designed an upcycling questionnaire to guide the conversation with the customer with regards to different aspects of the website.
 Although these are common areas for upcycling, we use this questionnaire as a starting point to discuss what will be the best fit for each project.

-For each of these upcycling areas, we have a set of questions to validate the potential and need for upcycling.
-For example, when we talk about design we would ask if the look and feel of the website is perceived as outdated or if there are any inconsistencies within the current design implementation.
+For each of these upcycling areas, we have a set of questions to validate the potential and& need for upcycling.
+For example, when we talk about designwith regards to design we would ask if the look and feel of the website is perceived as outdated or if there are any inconsistencies within the current design implementation.

-If we identify an area that could benefit from upcycling, we will provide a set of recommended steps for improvement.
+If we identify an area that could benefit from upcycling a potential for upcycling in such area is identified, we will provide a set of recommended steps for improvement.
 In this case that might be a design refresh, establishing a design system, or rebuilding the frontend.

 How to upcycle?

 Upcycling demands that we are in a position to split things up.

 An example is Sonova.com.
 The main website has been running on Drupal 7 since 2014.
 Last year, we started relaunching individual country pages using Drupal 8.
 These new pages allow the content managers on the client’s side to benefit from the better editorial features of Drupal 8 early on without needing to wait for a relaunch of the entire website.
 Gradually we keep relaunching country page by country page on Drupal 8.

 The next step in upcycling this site will be a relaunch of the main website on Drupal 8.
 When we are ready for that step we can build upon the incremental steps we started for the country pages.